 A decade ago, using an objective was a good tone.
 Now it is considered obsolete, as it gives no useful information to recruiters.
 Resume writing services recommend that you write a career summary instead.
 In 3-4 short sentences, summarize what makes you a good candidate and what your biggest achievements are.
 Mention figures, awards, areas of specialization or other details that could set you apart from other professionals.

 Some jobs list a high school diploma and a police academy as basic educational requirements.
 Other positions might require a college degree.
 In either case, listing training is an essential step in resume preparation.
 List your education starting with the most advanced degree.
-In the same section, you can add training and courses, for example, a certification in crisis management or even relevant online courses can increase your chances for an interview.
+In the same section, you can add training and courses, for example, a certification in crisis management, criminal investigation or even relevant online courses can increase your chances for an interview.

 Sending a resume is essential, but a cover letter shouldn't be overlooked.
 General statistics say that 45% of hiring managers will reject a resume for not including a cover letter.
 Do not repeat what's already on a resume.
 Instead, describe your motivation, soft skills and explain what helped you achieve success in the previous roles.
 If you're an entry-level candidate or simply not sure what to write about, we recommend that you contact our law enforcement resume writing services for help.

 At ResumePerk, we recommend that our clients use a combination resume format.
 This format presents the experience and education chronologically.
 In addition, it summarizes one's skills and competencies at the top.
-Combination resume also works for any law enforcement resume, so feel free to use it.
+Combination resume also works for any law enforcement resume examples, so feel free to use it.
 However, if you are in the middle of career transition and have no experience in police yet, it's better to stick to functional resume format.

 There's an unwritten rule for any law enforcement resume: one page for 10 years of experience.
 If the resume exceeds 2 pages, consider removing jobs you had over 15 years ago or making job descriptions more concise.
 Employers are not interested in the entire course of your career.
 Instead, they expect career highlights and experience proving that you're a good candidate for a police department or a private business.
 So, focus on the most relevant details and feel free to omit the rest.

 Since many companies use applicant tracking systems, you need to include keywords.
 The easiest way is to read the job description thoroughly and list the same skills and experience as requested.
-Resume writing experts recommend that you mirror the language of the job posting to come across as the most qualified candidate.
+Resume writers recommend that you mirror the language of the job posting to come across as the most qualified candidate.
 Resume targeting is time-consuming, but it's the only way to get shortlisted, as generic resumes get rejected most of the cases.

 If you are seeking security, police department or federal position, make sure the resume is error-free.
 Hiring managers reject resumes with typos, poor grammar and other issues.
 Use an online spell checker to catch minor errors, typos, and missed commas.
 Read the document aloud to spot incomplete sentences or vague writing.
 For the best result, use law enforcement resume editing service and have a resume pro improve the resume content and readability.